Lamden/clove/_sources/tips-and-tricks.md.txt

 ## Getting balance

-To check balance of a given wallet or contract just use
+To check the balance of a given wallet or contract just use

     from clove.network import BitcoinTestNet